- Associate Professor Tina Cockburn

 elder financial abuse, elder law, equity and trusts, medical law, medical negligence, powers of attorney, succession law, tort law, ACHLR, health law and future healthcare

-Tina Cockburn TEP is an Associate Professor in the Faculty of Law at the Queensland University of Technology, Co-Director of the Australian Centre for Health Law Research and a sessional member of the Queensland Civil and Administrative Tribunal (QCAT).
+Tina Cockburn TEP is an Associate Professor in the Faculty of Law at the Queensland University of Technology, Co-Director of the Australian Centre for Health Law Research, a sessional member of the Queensland Civil and Administrative Tribunal (QCAT) and a member of the Queensland Law Society Health and Disability Law Committee.

 Tina’s health law research focuses on the legal rights and remedies of vulnerable members of society in two broad contexts: